-The Legislature established the California Debt and Investment Advisory Commission (CDIAC) to assist state and local government agencies when issuing, monitoring, and managing public debt, and with investing public funds through its research and technical assistance programs.
-CDIAC also acts as the State's clearinghouse for public debt issuance information.
+The California Debt and Investment Advisory Commission (CDIAC) provides information, education, and technical assistance on debt issuance and public fund investments to local agencies and public finance professionals.
+CDIAC also serves as the State's clearinghouse for public debt issuance information.